hkaspersen/VAMPIR/README.md

                 Directory of resFinder reports.

         -i INTRINSIC, --intrinsic=INTRINSIC
-                Comma separated list of intrinsic genes of interest, used with -u.
+                List of intrinsic genes of interest, used with -u.
                      Type 'all' for including all reported genes.
-                Can partially match gene names, f. ex. "gyr" will match all gyr genes identified.
+                     Can partially match gene names, f. ex. 'gyr' will match all gyr genes identified.
                      Example: -i gyr,par,mar

         -c ACQUIRED, --acquired=ACQUIRED
-                Comma separated list of acquired genes of interest, used with -a.
+                List of acquired genes of interest, used with -a.
                      Type 'all' for including all reported genes.
-                Can partially match gene names, f. ex. "qnr" will match all qnr genes identified.
+                     Can partially match gene names, f. ex. 'qnr' will match all qnr genes identified.
                      Example: -c blaTEM,oqxAB,qnr

         -v VIR, --vir=VIR
                 Directory of ARIBA virulence reports.

+        -r VIRGENES, --virgenes=VIRGENES
+                Virulence genes of interest, use with -v.
+                     Type 'all' for including all reported genes.

         -d DATABASE, --database=DATABASE
-                Virulence database used: virfinder, vfdb or vfdb_core.
+                Virulence database used: virfinder, vfdb or vfdb_core

         -m MLST, --mlst=MLST
                 Directory of ARIBA MLST reports.